iamgroot42/trojanclimb/README.md

 FAISS needs numpy==1.26.4

-Make sure FlagEmbedding is installed
+Make sure FlagEmbedding is installed, and that you have transformers version `4.44.2` or above

 ```
 git clone https://github.com/iamgroot42/FlagEmbedding